Nicola Sturgeon: Sense of relief at Johnson exit

 Mr Johnson had vowed to "keep going" following the wave of resignations.

-Senior members of his cabinet, including new chancellor Nadhim Zahawi, urged him to resign and "leave with dignity".
+Senior members of his Cabinet, including new chancellor Nadhim Zahawi, urged him to resign and "leave with dignity".

 On Thursday morning, it emerged that Mr Johnson had decided to step down.